dell-dummy-account/os10-backup-restore/README.md

 Backup file from OS10 nodes and save locally and sync on GitHub</br>
 Restore file from GitHub and push to OS10 nodes

-Backup.sh is a script to launch BOTH local back-up and sync on your git repository The Ansible Palybook (copyconfig.yml) is made to create automatic backup of all switches on local folder /config
+Backup.sh is a script to launch BOTH local back-up and sync on your github repository

+The Ansible Palybook (copyconfig.yml) is made to create automatic backup of all switches on local folder /config
-It save the file in .txt with date/time tag but also in jinja format.
+It save the file in .txt with date/time tag but also in jinja format under /templates

 You can decide to use only the Ansible playbook and skip the script if github sync is not of inyterest.

+The Ansible Playbook (pushconfig.yml) is made to push the jinja configuration to all OS10 switches This repository is coming with 2 jinja templates as example and can be "pushed" to OS10 nodes as first step.
+Please check if the configuration example is aligned to what is needed.

 # How To Use it (backup)